-Many say, “You just get used to it,” but that’s a lazy answer.
+Many say, “You just get used to it,” but that’s a lazy answer to lack of sleep.
 What if there is a way to not only get used to it, but be OK with it?

 Filmmaking is decidedly brutal.
 If you don’t believe me, read about how Michael Taylor, The Hollywood Juicer, consistently put in 19 hour days a week for months working on a TV series.

 And that’s not uncommon.

 On more than one occasion, I have stood next to the camera watching time tick by, eating into the turnaround for the call time the next day.
 In fact, the lack of sleep while working has gotten so bad for me at times, that I consider 4 hours of sleep a night to be standard.